-From these figures we may safely affirm that the current demand in the Nowshera Tahsil is distinctly light and that a large enhancement of that demand is clearly justifiable.
+From these figures we may safely affirm that the current demand in the Nowshera Tabsil is distinctly light and that a large enhancement of that demand is clearly justifiable.

-- 48. In regard to the information embodied in paragraph 108, I should explain that when making my village inspections in this Tahsil the classification of rice-producing soils seemed to have been made on no standard principle and that similar classes of these soils had been entered in the records under different names.
-With a view to securing uniformity I directed that a special inspection be made of these areas and the entries where necessary corrected.
-The result of the girdáwari made is noticed in the paragraph in question. - 49.
-I have already noticed the fact that to make the revenue rates rates have been framed for the higher and lower lands in each circle.
+48. In regard to the information embodied in paragraph 108, I should explain that when making my village inspections in this Tahsil the classification of rice-producing soils seemed to

+49. I have already noticed the fact that to make the revenue rates Differential rates for upper and lower lands. framed give as fair a valuation of capacity as possible, considering the physical difficulties of the tract, differential rates have been framed for the higher and lower lands in each circle.
 This differentiation is explained in paragraph 109, and it is noticed that the respective areas to which each set of rates should be held applicable have been carefully marked in the village maps.